 Recommended period: all seasons

-You are in a natural environment that requires respect:
+You are in a natural environment that demands respect:

-- Prohibition of collecting flowers
+- Prohibition of flower picking

-- Prohibition of bathing
+- Prohibition of swimming

-- Prohibition of ignition of fires
+- Prohibition of campfires

 - Minors must be accompanied

-- Do not leave the path
+- Do not leave the trail

-- Do not disturb the local fauna
+- Do not disturb local wildlife

-It is suggested to inquire through the ARPAV website about any disturbances before embarking on the route.
+It is recommended to check the ARPAV website for any disturbances before embarking on the trail.